J. E. Franklin: Black Girl (The Teleplay)

-Writing in 1977 about George Bass and the On Being Black tv series, Franklin said that "George wanted plays about the social conditions within the black community that serve to hold it in stations of oppression – both mental and physical.
+Writing in 1977 about George Bass and the On Being Black TV series, Franklin said that "George wanted plays about the social conditions within the black community that serve to hold it in stations of oppression – both mental and physical.
 And, of course, he wanted plays about the central devices used by the establishment to perpetuate its system of economic deprivation.
 But the script needs were not limited to the lamentations of oppression.
 He wanted plays which interpreted the strengths and beauty of a people who have given many riches to the world.
 He was also looking for plays which celebrated the determination of black people to survive, along with their ability to improvise moments of joy and human fulfillment in spite of the sounds of the whiplash and the shadow of the lynch tree that ares till with black people."

 Black Girl (The Play)

-Shauneille Perry and J. E. Franklin in 1971.

 Franklin had been told that once a play appeared on television or in the movies, stage producers would not go near the work.
 She believed that the probability of seeing the play come alive on stage was bleak, and assumed it would simply be published.
 However, Woodie King Jr., who had given Franklin her start in New York theatre years beforehand with The In-Crowd, was interested in staging the play.
 King had founded the New Federal Theatre in 1970, adding "New" to the idea of the Federal Theatre Project.
 The company received funding from a small grant from the New York State Council on the Arts and from the Henry Street Settlement.
 The first play that he produced was Black Girl.
 According to Franklin, King's wife, Willie Mae King, had seen Black Girl on WGBH-TV.
 When King was sent the script of the play by Franklin's agent, his wife read the script and picked Black Girl.